Fullmeals.

 Step 2: Boil Baby Corn

 Boil an adequate amount of water in a pot.
 Add salt to the boiling water.
-Add the cut baby corn pieces and boil for 5 to 7 minutes on medium flame.
+Add the cut baby corn pieces and boil for on medium flame.

 Step 3: Strain and Cool